German invasion of Belgium (1940): Belgian military strategy

 As far as the Belgians were concerned, the Dyle Plan had advantages.
 Instead of the limited Allied advance to the Scheldt, or meeting the Germans on the Franco-Belgian border, the move to the Dyle river would reduce the Allied front in central Belgium by 70 km, freeing more forces for use as a strategic reserve.
-Belgium felt this would save more Belgian territory, in particular the eastern industrial regions.
-It also had the advantage of absorbing Dutch and Belgian Army formations (including some 20 Belgian divisions).
+Belgium hoped to retain more Belgian territory, in particular the central industrial regions.
+It also had the potential to easily absorb Dutch and Belgian Army formations (including some twenty Belgian divisions).
 Gamelin justified the Dyle Plan after the defeat using these arguments.

-On 10 January 1940, in an episode known as the Mechelen Incident, a German Army Major Hellmuth Reinberger crash-landed in a Messerschmitt Bf 108 near Mechelen-aan-de-Maas.
-Reinberger was carrying the first plans for the German invasion of western Europe which, as Gamelin had expected, entailed a repeat of the 1914 Schlieffen Plan and a German thrust through Belgium (which was expanded by the Wehrmacht to include the Netherlands) and into France.
+On 10 January 1940, in an episode known as the Mechelen Incident, German Army major Hellmuth Reinberger crash-landed in a Messerschmitt Bf 108 near the Belgian village of Mechelen-aan-de-Maas.
+Reinberger was carrying initial plans for the German invasion of the Low Countries which, as Gamelin had expected, resembled the 1914 Schlieffen Plan in that they envisaged a German thrust through central Belgium (which was expanded by the Wehrmacht to include the Netherlands) and into France.

-The Belgians suspected a ruse, but the plans were taken seriously.
-Belgian intelligence and the military attaché in Cologne correctly suggested the Germans would not commence the invasion with this plan.
-It suggested that the Germans would try an attack through the Belgian Ardennes and advance to Calais to encircle the Allied armies in Belgium.
-The Belgians correctly predicted that the Germans would attempt a Kesselschlacht (literally "Cauldron battle", meaning encirclement), to destroy its enemies.
-The Belgians had predicted the exact German plan as offered by Erich von Manstein.
+The Belgians suspected a ruse, but the (authentic) plans were nevertheless taken seriously.
+Belgian intelligence and the military attaché in Cologne suggested that after it had been revealed the Germans would no longer commence any invasion with this plan.
+They now assumed that the Germans would try a main thrust through the Belgian Ardennes and advance to Calais to encircle the Allied armies in Belgium.
+The Belgians correctly predicted that the Germans would attempt a Kesselschlacht (literally "cauldron battle", meaning encirclement), to destroy their enemies.
+Even though there was no causal connection between the Mechelen Incident and the change in German strategic thinking, the Belgians thus predicted the alternative German plan as was at the time being developed by Erich von Manstein.

-The Belgian High Command warned the French and British of their concerns.
+The Belgian high command warned the French and British of their concerns.
 They feared that the Dyle plan would put not just the Belgian strategic position in danger, but also the entire left wing of the Allied front.
-King Leopold and General Raoul Van Overstraeten, the King's aide de camp, warned Gamelin and the French Army Command of their concerns on 8 March and 14 April.
+King Leopold and General Raoul Van Overstraeten, the King's aide de camp, warned Gamelin and the French Army command of their concerns on 8 March and 14 April.
 They were ignored.